 Indoor Air Pollutants and their effects:

-- The perfumes, hair sprays, furniture polish, glues, air fresheners, moth repellents, wood preservatives, and many other products used in the house are major cause of Indoor Air Pollution and about which most of us are unaware.
-Their main health effect is the imitation of the eye, nose and throat.
-In more severe cases there may be headaches, nausea and loss of coordination.
+- The perfumes, hair sprays, furniture polish, glues, air fresheners, moth repellents, wood preservatives, and many other products used in the house are the major cause of Indoor Air Pollution and about which most of us are unaware.
+Their main health effect is the imitation of the eye, nose, and throat.
+In more severe cases there may be headaches, nausea, and loss of coordination.
 In the long-term, some of the pollutants are suspected to damage to the liver and other parts of the body.

 Tobacco smoke generates a wide range of harmful chemicals and is known to cause cancer.
 It is well-known that passive smoking causes a wide range of problems to the passive smoker (the person who is in the same room with a smoker and is not himself/herself a smoker) ranging from burning eyes, nose, and throat irritation to cancer, bronchitis, severe asthma, and a decrease in lung function.

 Pesticides , if not used carefully and the manufacturers, instructions are not followed carefully they can cause too much harm to the indoor air.